-Upon notice of an alleged violation of the Code of Student Life, the Director of Student Conduct, or designee will review allegations of misconduct and assign a hearing officer to the case.
+Upon notice of an alleged violation of the Code of Student Life, the assistant VPSEES will review allegations of misconduct.
 The hearing officer will inquire, gather and review information about the reported student misconduct and will evaluate the accuracy, credibility, and sufficiency of the information.
-Incidents will not be forwarded for an initial conference unless there is reasonable cause to believe a rule/ procedure has been violated.
+Incidents will not be forwarded for an initial conference unless there is reasonable cause to believe a rule/procedure has been violated.
 Reasonable cause is defined as some credible information to support each element of the offense, even if that information is merely a credible witness or complainant statement.
 If it is determined that the information reported does not warrant an allegation, a warning letter may be issued to clarify the rule/procedure that was in question.
 Unsupported allegation(s) with no credible information will not be forwarded for an initial conference.